LiskArchive/lips/proposals/lip-state-model.md

 ## Rationale

 Each module registered in a chain maintains a separate key-value map.
-These key-value maps are then combined into a single global storage.
+These key-value maps are then combined into a single global store.
 In this LIP, we specify how the entries of the key-value map are inserted in a sparse Merkle tree (introduced in [LIP 0039][LIP-SMT]), the state tree.
 The state root is then set to the root of the state tree.
 The key-value entries of the map are specified in the respective modules.
 There is no a-priori separation between user and chain accounts, as they are treated as any generic key-value entry.
-Each entry specifies a storage prefix and a storage key.
+Each entry specifies a store prefix and a store key.
-The storage prefix identifies different ''buckets'' within the module map, i.e. group of entries with different scope.
+The store prefix identifies different ''buckets'' within the module map, i.e. group of entries with different scope.
-The storage key identifies different entries within a bucket.
+The store key identifies different entries within a bucket.

-Keys of the leaf nodes of the state tree are obtained by concatenating the module ID, the storage prefix and the hash of the storage key.
+Keys of the leaf nodes of the state tree are obtained by concatenating the module ID, the store prefix and the hash of the store key.
 Prepending the module ID allows to separate the state tree in smaller subtrees (one per module), each managed by the respective module (see Figure 1).
-Similarly, the storage prefix ensures that a group of key-value entries within one bucket are in the same subtree.
+Similarly, the store prefix ensures that a group of key-value entries within one bucket are in the same subtree.
 Storage keys are hashed in order to randomize them.
 This effectively mitigates spam attacks that aim at creating many key-value entries (e.g., accounts) in a certain key neighborhood (e.g., close to the target account address), in order to increase the length of inclusion proofs for that key (in [our SMT implementation][LIP-SMT]).

 Given B buckets in a module store and N entries in the bucket, the module subtree will contain on average Log(B) + Log(N) layers.
-The expected number of operations needed to validate a witness from a leaf to the state root is 32 (for the 4 bytes of the module ID), plus 16 (for the 2 bytes of the storage prefix), plus Log(N) for the module subtree.
+The expected number of operations needed to validate a witness from a leaf to the state root is 32 (for the 4 bytes of the module ID), plus 16 (for the 2 bytes of the store prefix), plus Log(N) for the module subtree.
 Empty hashes are not included in the witness, and the resulting witness size is therefore Log(M) + Log(B) + Log(N), where M indicates the number of modules registered in the chain.

 ## Specification